 See the Spanish version of this information.

-As families shelter in place due to COVID-19, children with hearing loss may need additional help.
+Children with hearing loss may need additional help.
 ASHA offers this guidance to parents:

 - Make sure your child is using their hearing aids and cochlear implants as much as possible.